UK plans to rewrite human rights law; critics cry foul | Politics

 Raab said Britain would retain its “fundamental commitment” to the European Convention on Human Rights, but its move could set it on a collision course with the Council of Europe, which oversees the Strasbourg-based rights court.

+However, the European Court of Human Rights is unconnected to the EU; it is an international tribunal supported by 46 countries.

-Rights groups said the government's move would remove some of the main tools the public has to hold the powerful to account.
+Rights groups said the government's move would remove some of the main tools the public has to hold the powerful to account, by raising the bar for human rights claims and weakening an obligation on public bodies to actively protect human rights.

+Sacha Deshmukh, chief executive of Amnesty International UK, said “the public is being stripped of its most powerful tool to challenge wrongdoing by the government and other public bodies”.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)